October 1, 2024

 Emergency Notifications and Timely Warnings

 Disseminating information and fostering awareness are essential to effective emergency response and crime prevention.
 The university strives, without significant delay, to inform the college community about potentially dangerous situations, immediate threats to health or safety, and major incidents involving crimes against persons (including reported sexual assaults) and property so they may take measures to avoid potential harm.
-Emergency Notifications and Timely Warnings (Security Alerts) can be communicated immediately via an outdoor loud-speaker system and a campus mass emergency notification system with voice, text, and email capabilities.
+Emergency Notifications and Timely Warnings (Security Alerts) can be communicated immediately via an outdoor loud-speaker system and a campus mass emergency notification system with voice, text, email, and desktop alert capabilities.
 Emergency messaging is prepared by Security Services, Risk Management and/or the Office of Communications.
 Campus emergency communication systems are tested monthly by Security staff members.

 Timely Warning Policy

 The University of Puget Sound wants to ensure that all students and staff are aware of any threats that may risk the campus community (i.e., a rash of a specific crime or outbreak of a severe illness).
 To ensure that notification is provided and compliance with the Clery Act, the university issues timely warnings whenever necessary.
-Puget Sound and the Security Services Department is responsible for providing timely warnings to the campus community and providing the warnings to aid in preventing similar crimes.
-The Security Services Department will retain copies of all issued timely warnings.
+Puget Sound and Security Services is responsible for providing timely warnings to the campus community and providing the warnings to aid in preventing similar crimes.
+Security Services will retain copies of all issued timely warnings.

-Security Services must issue Timely Warnings to the Campus Community under certain circumstances.
+Security Services must issue Timely Warnings to the campus community under certain circumstances.
 These circumstances include, but are not limited to:

-• Criminal Homicide and non-negligent manslaughter
+• Criminal homicide and non-negligent manslaughter

 • Negligent manslaughter